-Delta-8 THC is a cannabinoid – which is a different deal than a terpenoid.
-Terpenoids are aromatic compounds found in all plants.
+Delta-8 THC is a cannabinoid – which is a slightly different deal than a terpene.
+Terpenes are aromatic and flavor compounds found in all plants.
 Cannabinoids, as far as we know, occur only in cannabis and humans.
 Terpenes are simple hydrocarbons.
 Cannabinoids are terpenophenols.
 They’re part terpene and part phenol.

 A full-spectrum hemp product will contain all the cannabinoids.
 The THC Δ-9 will be less than .3% by volume in a hemp-derived extract, but it will be there.
 And so will THC Δ-8.
 So my friend is correct.
 A full-spectrum hemp CBD contains some amounts of Delta-8 THC.

-Since cannabis is federally illegal, there is an absurd lack of research on cannabinoids.
+Since cannabis is federally illegal (as of writing), there is an absurd lack of research on cannabinoids.
 Thankfully, scientists in Israel and Canada have studied cannabinoids since the early 90s, so we have some research but not enough.

 Recently, as the federal government slowly retreated from the war on drugs, research expanded to other cannabinoids.
 CBD is present in a lot of THC’s activity, so it piqued a lot of early curiosity.
 Behind those two cannabinoids, CBN (cannabinol) and CBG (cannabigerol) are the next two most study cannabinoids.
 But they are way behind in terms of volume of studies.